BernardoMG/dev-reTHINK-Hackathon/README.md

 ### Task 2 (`estimation 1 hour and 30 minutes`)

 `Creation of chat rooms` - Chat rooms must be identified by a certain name.
-When a chat room is created, the user could also provide a list of emails to invite to the chat room.
-Opcionally, if some user is in a different domain must be provided in order to receive the invitation.
+When a chat room is created, the user can also provide a list of emails to invite to the chat room.
+Alternatively, if some user is at a different domain, this must be provided in order to receive the invitation.

 ```shell
 #Example